• Study level

 • Celestial mechanics: Kepler's three laws

-• Characterization of the motion of the relative reference frame in the absolute reference frame
+• Characterization of the motion of the relative frame of reference in the absolute frame of reference

 • Law of composition of speeds and accelerations